geometor/arcprize/refs/ARC-800-tasks/first-six/gemini_instructions.md

   Objects can be shapes like rectangles, triangles, and circles which can be mirrored, rotated, translated, deformed, combined, repeated, etc.  Differences in distances can be detected.
+  Adjacency is very important - side by side and diagonal

 ARC-AGI avoids a reliance on any information that isn't part of these priors, for example acquired or cultural knowledge, like language.

 # Goals
 At this stage, we are most interested in your ability to determine the "story" of each puzzle - a description of how the input grid is transformed to the output grid.

-Perception and Discernment
+## Perception and Discernment

-We will examine each training pair one at a time.
-For each pair:

-- Look carefully at the input and output grids
-- Share your observations about the transformation
-- Note any patterns or relationships you notice

-document the size and unique colors used in each grid identify objects detected - and how they are transformed

-After we review all pairs:

-- Synthesize your observations into transformation rules
-- Apply these rules to generate a solution for the test input
+We want to improve your ability to accurately perceive the context of the puzzle and discern the pattern that leads to a solution